-Carbapenem-resistant Enterobacteriaceae (CRE) are extensively drug resistant organisms (XDROs) that have few treatment options and high mortality rates.
+Carbapenem-resistant Enterobacterales (CRE) are extensively drug resistant organisms (XDROs) that have few treatment options and high mortality rates.
 CRE are increasingly detected among patients in Illinois, including in acute and long term care healthcare facilities.

 In response to the CRE public health threat, the Illinois Department of Public Health (IDPH) has guided development of an infection control tool called the XDRO registry.
 The purpose of the XDRO registry is two-fold: